blairfix/read_sql/README.md

 `cat scimag.sql | less`

 You can now browse through the file.
 (Don't try to open it in a text editor ... it's so huge your editor will blow up.)
 You'll see a lot of boiler plate stuff, but what's important is the `CREATE TABLE` text.
-It tells you what variables are available.
-Here, its `ID`, `DOI`, `Title`, and so on.
+It tells you what variables are available in the SQL table.
+In this case, the table is called `scimag`.
+The variables are `ID`, `DOI`, `Title`, and so on.

 ```